 The goal of stream restoration is to recreate a stable channel based on the hydrology and hydraulics that shape natural channels.
 This is commonly thought of as returning a stream to its natural, pre-disturbance condition.
 Frequently, however, the channel shaping variables have been modified by the land use changes that initiated the disequilibrium in the first place.
 It is therefore impossible to achieve a pristine condition.
-Instead, natural stream designs restore stability and habitat based on the morphological potential of a stream and the present day realities of the communities and infrastructure surrounding it.
+Instead, natural stream designs restore stability and habitat based on the potential of a stream and the present day realities of the communities and infrastructure surrounding it.

-Left on their own and unimpeded by human intervention, most streams will restore their pattern, dimension, and profiles in time.
+Left on their own and unimpeded by human intervention, most streams will restore their pattern, dimension, and profile in time.
 But that time might be 10, 50, or 100 years or more.
 In many natural or wilderness areas, such a time frame and the movement and changes of the river over land is acceptable.
 In areas where human use or management shape the landscape and limit the river's path, communities with resources at stake do not have time for the river to repair itself or the tolerance for its encroachment on their homes, roads, and businesses.
 That's where our natural restoration aproaches come into play.
 Designing to maximize a stream's potential, then implementing projects to achieve it, provides numerous benefits to the Ausable watershed and our local economy:

 - Stable restored banks reduce sediment loads and bind phosphorous and other nutrients, limiting their release into waterways and their potential for downstream damage in storms.

 - Since bare eroding banks are fertile ground for terrestrial invasive species, bank restoration and accompanying riparian restoration curb potential for invasives to gain a foothold.

-- Fully restored streams protect and shade aquatic habitats, cooling stream waters that are habitat for our native Brook Trout and the ecological diversity that is essential to our economy.
+- Fully restored streams with lush riparian buffers protect and shade aquatic habitats, cooling stream waters that are habitat for our native brook trout and the ecological diversity that is essential to our economy.

-- Restoration methods that prioritize repairing stream morphology maximize a stream's potential to manage flood flows, reducing threats to human infrastructure.
+- Restoration methods that prioritize restoring stream morphology maximize a stream's potential to manage flood flows, reducing unpredictibility in storms and threats to human infrastructure.